In the ancient Roman Empire, stone-paved streets were crucial for trade and government, transporting goods and people to and from their destinations.

 The underwater searches

-A research team led by Fantina Madricardo at the Institute of Marine Sciences of Venice (ISMAR) unearthed a stretch of Roman road during the investigation into the rise of the sea level in Venice.
+A research team led by Fantina Madricardo at the Institute of Marine Sciences of Venice (ISMAR) unearthed a stretch of Roman road during the investigation of the rise in the sea level of Venice.
 (Here the research, published in Nature).

 How did the research go?

 In the first phase, the team used sonar to create a 3D map of the bottom of the Venice Lagoon without the need to dive into the water.